The image shows a Monkey Wrench technician removing the panel of a hybrid water heater from Noritz.

 • Who a hybrid water heater is right for

-We here at Monkey Wrench Plumbing, Heating & Air are trained and certified with some of the top water heater manufacturers on the market.
-Since 2007, we’ve helped thousands of clients across the Los Angeles area with their water heater needs including helping them decide if a hybrid water heater is right for them.
+We here at Monkey Wrench Plumbing, Heating, Air & Electric are trained and certified with some of the top water heater manufacturers on the market.
+Since 2007, we’ve helped thousands of clients across the Los Angeles area with their water heater needs, including helping them decide if a hybrid water heater is right for them.
 Now, it’s your turn!

 Therefore, hybrid water heaters can be two to three times more energy efficient than tank-style electric water heaters.
 However, to understand how water heaters work further, check out this article here as we dive into all the details.